Medline ® Abstract for Reference 44

 of 'Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring'

-Chromogranin A as a marker for diagnosis, treatment, and survival in patients with gastroenteropancreatic neuroendocrine neoplasm.
+Plasma chromogranin A as marker for survival in patients with metastatic endocrine gastroenteropancreatic tumors.

 Arnold R, Wilke A, Rinke A, Mayer C, Kann PH, Klose KJ, Scherag A, Hahmann M, Müller HH, Barth P

 Clin Gastroenterol Hepatol.
 2008;6(7):820.
 Epub 2008 Jun 10.